DvidMakesThings/HW_10-In-Rack_PDU/src/Libraries/Readme.md

-# # 10-Inch_Rack-PDU Project Eagle Projects Libraries
+# ENERGIS - The Managed PDU Project for 10-Inch Rack - Eagle Projects Libraries

 ## Contents
-This folder contains Eagle libraries for various electronic components and modules.
+This folder contains all **custom schematic symbols and PCB footprints** used in the hardware design.
+Ensures consistent component usage across the project.
+Can be imported into ECAD software to modify or expand the design.

 ## Usage
 1. Open Eagle.